r-pufky/docs/networking/ubiquiti-edge-os/README.md

 Deleted DHCP host still resolve in DNS
 --------------------------------------
-When deleting a DHCP host, the DNS reservation should be [removed as well][4].
+When deleting a DHCP host, the DNS reservation should be [removed as well][em].
-However [there is a bug][5] in which these hosts are never deleted.
+However [there is a bug][En] in which these hosts are never deleted.

 CLI on EdgeOS (or SSH)
 ```bash